jimbo51235/TomatoCountdown/README.md

 ![](Screenshots/Screenshot_002.jpg)

-2. In your view controller, import two frameworks, AVFoundation and TomatoCountdown.
+2. In your view controller, import two frameworks, **AVFoundation** and **TomatoCountdown**.
 When the user aborts the countdown or reaches the end of countdown, you will receive a delegate call.
-So set 'TomatoCircleViewDelegate' in the view controller class.
+So set **TomatoCircleViewDelegate** in the view controller class.

-3. Create an AVSpeechSynthesizer object.
+3. Create an **AVSpeechSynthesizer** object.
 And make a silent speech in your viewDidLoad.
 (See the sample project.)
 If you don't, whenever your app first count down numbers with audio, it will stutter.

+4. When you are ready to count down numbers, instantiate **TomatoCircleView** with the initial values.
+Set its delegate.
+Finally, call **createProgress**.

 <h2>Init</h2>